chromium/chromium/styleguide/web/web.md

 For properties that don't have an RTL-friendly alternatives, use `html[dir='rtl']` as a prefix in your selectors.

-## JavaScript/TypeScript
+## TypeScript

 New WebUI code should be written in TypeScript.
+Some legacy code is still using JavaScript, but it is expected that all code should migrate to TS eventually.

 ### Style

-See the [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html) as well as [ECMAScript Features in Chromium](es.md).
+See the [Google TypeScript Style Guide](https://google.github.io/styleguide/tsguide.html) as well as [ECMAScript Features in Chromium](es.md).

 * Use `$('element-id')` instead of `document.getElementById`.
 This function can